-Changing your money spending habits can seem impossible, but it is doable, and it can help you avoid financial pitfalls like huge debts.
+Changing your money-spending habits can seem impossible, but it is doable and can help you avoid financial pitfalls like huge debts.

 At this point, your goal is to meet life’s basic needs without struggling.

-Setting a new monthly budget is equally vital even if you earn an excellent income.
-The court might decide that you should pay child support or alimony to your ex-partner.
+Setting a new monthly budget is equally vital, even if you earn an excellent income.
+The court might decide you should pay your ex-partner child support or alimony.